couchrest/couchrest.github.com/model/view_objects.markdown

 end
 {% endhighlight %}

-You'll see that this new syntax requires all views to be defined inside a design block.
-Unlike the old version, the keys to be used in a query are determined from the name of the view, not the other way round.
 Acessing data is the fun part:

 {% highlight ruby %}
 # Prepare a query: